xiaoyun94/Calculator/README.md

 ```
 wpm install Python Calculator
 ```

-You must replace relatives file with these roject files, beacuse this project has not uploaded into offical repository.
+**You must replace relatives file with these project files, beacuse this project has not been uploaded into offical repository.**

 Install ```scipy``` to enable advanced calculations:
 ```